Hexagram 39蹇Obstruction

 Line 5 is the ruler line and the only place in the hexagram where the obstruction is named as 大蹇 — the great obstruction.
 The position carries the heaviest difficulty in the reading.
 The corrective is structurally precise. 朋來 — friends arrive.
 The hexagram statement’s great person is in this seat, and the line names the consequence: alignment from the other positions converges on the centred-correct ruler precisely because the ruler is the great person the lower lines are seeing.

-For decision-makers this is the line of the senior executive whose role is to hold the centre of a difficulty that no individual position can resolve and to be the figure around which the support coalesces.
-The decision-relevant translation is twofold.
-If you are a lower line, the instruction is to actually become one of the arriving friends — to commit to the line-5 actor explicitly, to align resources with their reading of the obstruction, to refuse the temptation to negotiate independently with the obstacle.
-If you are the line-5 ruler, the instruction is to be the centred-correct figure around which alignment can form, and to recognise that the arriving friends are the structural exit from the great obstruction.
-Line 5 does not name an explicit fortune marker because the fortune is the structural fact of the convergence itself.
+For decision-makers this is the line of the senior figure whose role is to hold the centre of a difficulty no single position can resolve, and to be the one around whom support gathers — the incident commander at the emergency, the elder holding a fracturing family together, the chair who steadies a coalition that would otherwise splinter.
+The decision-relevant reading is twofold.
+If you are a lower line, the instruction is to actually become one of the arriving friends — to commit to the person at line 5 openly, to align your resources with their reading of the obstruction, to refuse the pull to negotiate with the obstacle on your own.
+If you are the line-5 ruler, the instruction is to be the centred, steady figure around whom alignment can form, and to recognise that the arriving friends are the structural exit from the great obstruction.
+Line 5 names no explicit fortune marker because the fortune is the convergence itself.

 往蹇來碩,吉,利見大人。